jacobhood/Challonge-DotNet/README.md

     services.AddChallonge("username", "apiKey");
     // Consider storing your credentials outside your source code
     // (e.g. as environment variables, in a configuration file, etc.)
 }
 ```
-Now, add the appropriate `using` directives and inject `IChallongeClient` into your controllers:
+Finally, add the appropriate `using` directives and inject the client into your controllers:

 ```C#
 public class HomeController : Controller